ganeshjawahar/nlp-papernotes/notes/word-level_semantics/linguistic_knowledge_and_transferability_of_contextual_representations.md

   - original ELMo is the best => pretrain on large corpora => unsupervised pretraining is vital.

 #### Thoughts
-It was interesting to see the linguistic features that CWR lack (e.g., entity info.) thereby proposed suggestions like augmenting CWR with explicit entity representations look very promising.
+It was interesting to see the linguistic features that CWR lack (e.g., entity info.) thereby proposed suggestions like augmenting CWR with explicit entity representations looks very promising.